 Jay L. Himes

-OverviewJay L. Himes is Co-Chair of the Firm's Antitrust & Competition Litigation Practice.
-Jay's expertise includes all facets of the antitrust landscape, including investigations and case filings, merger transactions, trial and appellate litigation, and settlement.
-With more than 30 years of experience in complex litigation, Jay focuses on representing plaintiffs in price-fixing class action cases, and on protecting businesses from anticompetitive activities.
+OverviewCo-Chair of the Firm's Antitrust & Competition Litigation Practice, Jay Himes is experienced in all facets of the antitrust landscape, including investigations and case filings, merger transactions, trial and appellate litigation, and settlements.
+With more than 40 years of experience in complex litigation, Jay focuses on representing plaintiffs in price-fixing class action cases and protects businesses from anticompetitive activities.

-Prior to joining Labaton Sucharow in late 2008, Jay served as the Antitrust Bureau Chief in the New York Attorney General's office.
+Prior to joining Labaton Sucharow, Jay served as the Antitrust Bureau Chief in the New York Attorney General's office.
 During his nearly eight-year tenure as New York's chief antitrust official, Jay led significant, high-profile antitrust investigations and enforcement actions.
 These cases included: In re Buspirone Antitrust Litigation ($100 million settlement); In re Cardizem CD Antitrust Litigation ($80 million settlement); and In re Compact Disc Antitrust Litigation ($67 million settlement).
 Under Jay's leadership, the New York Bureau secured the two largest antitrust civil penalties recoveries ever achieved under the State's antitrust statute.

-Jay is also a member of the U.S. Advisory Board of the Loyola University Chicago School of Law's Institute of Consumer Antitrust Studies, the advisory board of the BNA Antitrust & Trade Regulation Reporter and the editorial advisory group of the Antitrust Chronicle.
+Jay is also a member of the U.S. Advisory Board of the Loyola University Chicago School of Law's Institute of Consumer Antitrust Studies, the advisory board of the Bloomberg Law's Antitrust & Trade Regulation Reporter, and the editorial advisory group of the Antitrust Chronicle.